Naohiro2g/color-tower-defense/README.md

     # If you don't have virtualenv installed for Python 2.7.18.
     $ pip install virtualenv

-    # Below is the commands to be used in the project directory.
+    # Below are the command lines to be used in the project directory.
     $ pyenv local 2.7.18
     $ virtualenv .venv
     $ source .venv/Scripts/activate